ccao-data/ptaxsim/README.md

 full reference
 list**](https://ccao-data-science---modeling.gitlab.io/packages/ptaxsim/reference/).

-For examples of PTAXSIM’s functionality and usage, see the [**vignettes page**](https://ccao-data-science---modeling.gitlab.io/packages/ptaxsim/articles/index.html).
+For examples of PTAXSIM’s functionality and usage, click one of the questions above or see the [**vignettes page**](https://ccao-data-science---modeling.gitlab.io/packages/ptaxsim/articles/index.html).

 ## Installation